How to Remove utm_source & Other Parameters From Your URLs

 People share the wrong (polluted) links.
 Thus you lose juice on social media.
 Links can even break because of the added parameters.
 In the best case they are just confusing.

-utm_source is added by multiple services in order to track performance in Google Analytics.
-You get inflated numbers on Google Analytics though.
+utm_source is added by multiple services in order to track website visitors on Google Analytics.
+You get misleading numbers on Google Analytics that way though.
 That’s why

 I do not recommend adding such parameters in the first place.

 When I click a link on Facebook which is tagged utm_source=Twitter.com it gets wrongly counted as stemming from Twitter and not Facebook.
-It is still tagged as Twitter.com even though you shared it on Facebook.
+It is still tagged as Twitter.com even though you shared it and someone visited it on Facebook.

 Also public social media counts often do not add up anymore.
-An address with added parameters will get counted as different than the original link.
+An address with added parameters will get counted as different and separate than the original link.
+Websites lose out on social proof that way.

 You can prevent Buffer and other social media automation and tracking tools from adding the utm_source crap.